GerritCodeReview/plugins_its-phabricator/src/main/resources/Documentation/config.md

 Note that the plugin relies on $1 holding the numeric id, so we cannot have match group 1 spanning over the whole “(Bug 4711)”.

-Be sure to label the commentLink “bugzilla” with lowercase “b” to match the config section's name below.
+Be sure to label the commentLink “its-bugzilla” with all lowercase to match the config section's name below.

 Bugzilla connectivity
 ---------------------

-In order for Gerrit to connect to Bugzilla/XML-RPC url and credentials are required in your gerrit.config / secure.config under the [bugzilla] section.
+In order for Gerrit to connect to Bugzilla/XML-RPC url and credentials are required in your gerrit.config / secure.config under the [its-bugzilla] section.

 Example:

-    [bugzilla]
+    [its-bugzilla]
     url=http://mybugzilla.org
     username=bzuser
     password=bzpass